Aluminum industry scrambles to align Trump's trade guns: Andy Home

-LONDON Aluminum industry executives will line up on Thursday to have their say on whether foreign imports into the United States pose a threat to the country's security.
+LONDON (Reuters) - Aluminum industry executives will line up on Thursday to have their say on whether foreign imports into the United States pose a threat to the country's security.

 The Section 232 investigation was announced by the Department of Congress on April 27 and follows hot on the heels of a similar probe into U.S. steel imports, the results of which are pending.